Parvathy Thiruvothu: Established actress (2013–2018)

-Take Off, released in 2017, was one of the major performances in Parvathy's career.
-Directed by Mahesh Narayan and starring Kunchacko Boban and Fahadh Faasil, the film received widespread acclaim, with praise from celebrities like Kamal Haasan.
+In 2017, Parvathy starred in Take Off, directed by Mahesh Narayan and starring Kunchacko Boban and Fahadh Faasil.
 The film was screened at international festivals, including the International Film Festival of India and the International Film Festival of Kerala, and enjoyed a theatrical run of over 125 days.
 Parvathy's performance earned her the IFFI Best Actor Award (Female), making her the first Indian actress to win the Silver Peacock award.
 She was also nominated for the National Film Award for Best Actress, where she lost to Sridevi in the final round but won her first National Film Award – Special Mention.
 She also secured her second Kerala State Film Award for Best Actress and another Filmfare Award for Best Actress – Malayalam.
 Parvathy made her Bollywood debut in 2017, starring opposite Irrfan Khan in the romantic comedy Qarib Qarib Singlle.
 Directed by Tanuja Chandra, the film follows the journey of two contrasting individuals who meet through a dating app and embark on a road trip across India.
-The film was well-received for its refreshing take on relationships, and Parvathy's performance as Jaya, a reserved widow, was praised for bringing emotional depth and authenticity to her character.
-This film marked an important milestone in her career, showcasing her ability to transition into Hindi cinema seamlessly while maintaining her signature style of acting.
+Parvathy played Jaya, a widow who meets Irrfan Khan's character through a dating app.

 In 2018, Parvathy appeared in My Story, a romantic drama directed by Roshni Dinaker.
 She was paired with Prithviraj Sukumaran in this film, marking their second collaboration after Ennu Ninte Moideen.
-While the film did not perform as well as expected at the box office, Parvathy's performance was noted for her natural portrayal of emotion and her chemistry with Prithviraj.
-The film's unique narrative structure and lavish cinematography were appreciated, but the film itself faced criticism for its pacing and screenplay.
 Following My Story, Parvathy's next release in 2018 was Koode, directed by Anjali Menon.
 This marked her third collaboration with Prithviraj and her second with both Anjali Menon and Nazriya Nazim, who was making her comeback after a four-year break.
-Koode is an emotional drama that explores themes of family, loss, and personal growth, set against a backdrop of rural life in Kerala.
-The film received positive reviews from both critics and audiences, praised for its storytelling, strong performances, and beautiful cinematography.
+Koode is a drama about family and loss.